 In July 1755 Governor Charles Lawrence and his Halifax Council summoned Acadian representatives to come before them.
 The Acadians were asked again to sign an oath of allegiance that included taking up arms against enemies of the British.
-When the Acadians refused, the Council ordered that all French-speaking residents of the English colony be expelled.
+When the Acadians refused, the Council ordered that all French-speaking residents of the British colony be expelled.
 Acadian neutrality had been accepted in the past, but this time, for a variety of reasons, the British carried out their threats.

 At least 10,000 Acadians were rounded up and crowded into British ships to be scattered among the Thirteen Colonies to the south.
 (The British didn't want them escaping to Canada or Louisbourg to swell the ranks of the enemy.)
 Many died at sea.
 The rest were dropped off, with nothing to sustain them, at arbitrary points along the coast.
 Families were divided.
 Some were absorbed into the future American melting pot.
 Others made it to the Catholic, Spanish colony of Louisiana where they created the Cajun culture.
 Those who escaped to Cape Breton and Prince Edward Island suffered a second expulsion in 1758 when the British captured those French holdings.